wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **M:**&ensp;The diversity is in you only.
 See yourself as you are and you will see the world as it is; a single block of reality, indivisible, indescribable.
-Your own creätive power projects upon it a picture and all your questions refer to the picture.
+Your own creative power projects upon it a picture and all your questions refer to the picture.

 **Q:**&ensp;A Tibetan <span data-tippy-content="One who practices
-<em>yoga</em>.">yogi</span> wrote that God creätes the world for a purpose and
+<em>yoga</em>.">yogi</span> wrote that God creates the world for a purpose and
 runs it according to a plan.
 The purpose is good and the plan is most wise.

 **M:**&ensp;All this is temporary — while I am dealing with the eternal.
 Gods